Edgar J. Kaufmann Conference Center

 The Edgar J. Kaufmann Conference Center is a conference hall on the 12th floor of 809 United Nations Plaza in the Turtle Bay neighborhood of Manhattan in New York City.
 Designed by Finnish architect Alvar Aalto for professor Edgar Kaufmann Jr., it is one of four remaining designs by Aalto in the United States.
 The conference center was announced in 1962, during the construction of the Institute of International Education (IIE)'s headquarters, and was dedicated in December 1964.
 After the building was sold in 1998 to a group backed by Japanese financiers, there were several unsuccessful attempts to preserve the conference center as a New York City designated landmark.

 The conference center includes an elevator lobby, a reception hall, and two smaller conference rooms.
 The 4500 ft2 reception hall contains birch rods, which Aalto characterized as resembling "spaghetti", as well as a sloping ceiling.
 Folding partition walls divided the reception hall from the smaller conference rooms.
 Aalto, working with his wife Elissa, designed various pieces of furniture within the conference center, which were largely manufactured in Finland.

 Description

-The Kaufmann Conference Center was designed by Finnish architect Alvar Aalto for professor Edgar Kaufmann Jr..
+The Kaufmann Conference Center was designed by the Finnish architect Alvar Aalto for the architecture professor Edgar Kaufmann Jr..
 The conference hall is on the 12th floor of 809 United Nations Plaza, originally the headquarters of the Institute of International Education (IIE), at First Avenue and 45th Street in the Turtle Bay neighborhood of Manhattan in New York City.
 The conference center is located just across First Avenue from the United Nations General Assembly Building.
 It is one of Aalto's four remaining designs in the United States and his only design in New York City.
 The Kaufmann Conference Center, along with the Woodberry Poetry Room at Harvard University, are the only interior spaces in the U.S. designed by Aalto.
 Before the Kaufmann Conference Center was completed, Aalto's only other work in the U.S. (excluding demolished buildings) was Baker House at the Massachusetts Institute of Technology.